 The University of Wollongong places a very high emphasis on the safety and security of our students.
 The University and the Residences have rules and regulations regarding safety and security that cover an entire range of issues.
 These regulations are set down in the Residence Handbook of each residence, and students should familiarise themselves with the content.

-In addition to these guidelines, each residence has senior students – known as Resident Assistants or Tutors who are able to deal with the variety of situations that typically arise.
+In addition to these guidelines, each residence has students – known as Community Leaders, who are able to deal with the variety of situations that typically arise.
 They are also trained in a wide range of areas, including First Aid, cultural diversity and conflict resolution skills; ensuring students have someone skilled and knowledgeable to assist them should they have any concerns.

 As the residences are adult communities, students are encouraged to be aware of their surroundings and their peers.
 Residents are encouraged to take normal, common-sense precautions such as keeping doors and windows closed and locked when they are absent from their rooms and to report any suspicious or potentially dangerous occurrences to residence staff or to UOW security.
 Accommodation Services work closely with the UOW Security to ensure that all precautions are taken in relation to student safety both on campus and in the residences.

-Additionally, students have telephone access to residence staff and UOW Security 24 hours, 7 days per week.
+Additionally, students have access to residence staff and UOW Security 24 hours, 7 days per week.